section-engineering-education/engineering-education/content/articles/django-celery-tasks/index.md

 1. [Python](https://www.python.org/) installed in your computer.
 2. A good understanding of [Python](https://www.tutorialspoint.com/python/index.htm) and [Django](https://www.djangoproject.com/).
+3. [Docker](https://www.section.io/engineering-education/getting-started-with-docker/) installed on your computer.

 ### Workers

 The background-based task servers are called `workers`.
-In an application with web servers, we can have several workers that perform the heavy computations in the background and send back the response to the application through webhooks or callbacks.
+In an application with web servers, we can have several workers perform the heavy computations in the background and send back the response to the application through webhooks or callbacks.

 ### Celery Message Queue

 A queue is a data structure that works based on the first-in, first-out principle.
 We assign work to the workers through a message queue.
-The tasks are processed by the worker in the order in which they were queued.
+The worker processes the tasks in the order in which the message broker queued them.

-> The queue ensures that each worker processes a single task at a time and only a single worker processes a particular task.
+> The queue ensures that each worker processes a single task at a time, and only a single worker processes a particular task.

 ### Celery
 Celery makes it easier to implement the task queues for many workers in a Django application.